 This is where there was another security or fraud problem, such as:

-- there was some other unauthorised access to your account.
+- There was some other unauthorized access to your account.

 - Another type of problem